-Rebecca Fruchtman is counsel in Mayer Brown’s Chicago office and a member of the Banking & Finance practice.
-Her practice focuses on the global trade finance space, including supply chain finance, open account, letters of credit, structured letters of credit and risk distributed trade transactions, and on asset-based financing transactions—both domestic and cross-border.
+Rebecca Fruchtman serves clients with respect to global trade finance, including supply chain finance, open accounts, letters of credit, structured letters of credit, risk-distributed trade transactions, and asset-based financing transactions—both domestic and cross-border.

 Georgetown University, BS

 The University of Chicago Booth School of Business, MBA

 - Supply Chain Finance Committee Co-Chair of the global trade association BAFT.